 Candidates for an LL.M. degree in Elder Law and Estate Planning must hold a JD from an ABA-accredited law school, or be admitted to the bar in any U.S. jurisdiction.

 - Personal Statement

 As part of your application through LSAC, you will be asked to submit a brief statement that discusses your interest in the LLM in Elder Law and Estate Planning and how it fits your personal and professional goals.
 This statement should be attached to your application form as a separate electronic document that includes your name and LSAC account number at the top of the page.
 This statement should not exceed 1,000 words.

 Please attach your résumé or curriculum vitae to the application form as a separate electronic document.

-Please have official undergraduate and graduate transcripts submitted through the LLM Credential Assembly Service (CAS) / Document Assembly Service (DAS).
+Please have official juris doctor transcript(s) submitted through the LLM Credential Assembly Service (CAS) / Document Assembly Service (DAS).
+Undergraduate and other (non-JD) graduate transcripts are optional.
 Transcripts should be sent directly from the educational institution to the following address:

 LLM Credential Assembly Service

 662 Penn Street

 Newtown, PA 18940-8511